sawaken/emfrp/README.md

 $ rake install
 ```

-Some environments require that you should have an administrator account to install.
+Some environments require that you have an administrator account to install.
 ```sh
 $ sudo rake install
 ```